About Manawatū Food Action Network

-Some of our MFAN network members include Just Zilch, RECAP (Resilience and Education of the Community of Ashhurst and Pohangina), Whakapai Hauora, Te Wake Huia, Supergrans Manawatū, Plant to Plate, Community Food Harvest Manawatū, Methodist Social Services, Massey University researchers in food security & more.
+Some of our MFAN network members include Just Zilch, RECAP (The Society for the Resilience and Engagement of the Communities of Ashhurst and Pohangina), Whakapai Hauora, Te Waka Huia, Supergrans Manawatū, Plant to Plate Aotearoa, Community Food Harvest Manawatū, Methodist Social Services, Massey University researchers in food security and more.

 Manawatū Food Action Network

 (06) 355 0126